 My oldest son always presents us with a modest Christmas list.
 He figures the less he asks for, the greater his chance of getting it.
 My middle son, on the other hand, dreams big.
 Really big.
 He’s the, “I want a pony,” son.
 I do my best to lower his expectations before the big day, and he is always thankful for what he receives.
 Getting my youngest son to write a list is like pulling teeth.
 Since he has inherited his older brothers’ toys, he wants very little.

-The key to pulling off a simple Christmas is to be content with who you are, your season in life, and with what you have.
+In the end, the key to pulling off a simple Christmas is to be content with who you are, your season in life, and with what you have.
 Choose to opt-out of the chaos, bickering and rampant consumerism that has become synonymous with the holiday season.
-Instead, choose to perform acts of kindness, simplify your family’s traditions, celebrations, décor, schedules, and gifts.
+Instead, choose to perform acts of kindness, simplify your family’s traditions, celebrations, décor, schedules, and gifts with these ideas.

 And you will…

 - How To Celebrate Christmas In A Small House With A Family

 - The Best Gift Ideas For Kids That Aren’t Toys

 - Best Christmas Ornament Storage Hacks, Tips & Tricks

 « Does The KonMari Method Work?
 The Answer May Surprise You

 » Organizing With Kids: How To Declutter And Organize Toys

 I love your list.
 I do wish people would also look at shopping small and local as an option.
 Many small shops have good deals during the holidays.
 We go to the farmers market and to local boutiques.
 Early when they first open in the mornings to avoid the traffic and never have to worry about the crowds.